QuChunhe/study/SoftwareEngineering.md

 Interaction UML diagrams
 * Sequence diagram（序列图）: Sequence diagrams are used to show a specific use case scenario.
 * Communication diagram （通信图）: Communication diagrams are a special type of interaction diagrams.
 They focus on how system participants are linked to one another.
-* Timing diagram (计时图): sTiming UML diagrams provide a visual representation of a system's time constraints.
+* Timing diagram (计时图): Timing UML diagrams provide a visual representation of a system's time constraints.

 State machine diagrams（状态机图） are used to visually describe a system's behavior.
 The key